-The Zoo has also initiated a new “BioDiscovery Project” that aims to discover, document, and monitor the native biodiversity found on the Minnesota Zoo’s 485-acre site; share our discoveries in a fun, engaging, and artistic manner; and provide a format and assistance for others to discover and share, celebrate, and learn about the biodiversity in their own neighborhoods.
-As the project grows, we hope to turn it into a full-fledged citizen science program.
+The Zoo also initiated a “BioDiscovery Project” that aims to discover, document, and monitor the native biodiversity found on the Minnesota Zoo’s 485-acre site; share our discoveries in a fun, engaging, and artistic manner; and provide a format and assistance for others to discover and share, celebrate, and learn about the biodiversity in their own neighborhoods.

 Outreach efforts include providing significantly more on-site interaction with guests by zookeepers, including new interpretation of animal enrichment activities.
 Our Close Encounters provides scheduled on-site animal demonstrations for guests each day.